AlooTheAloo/AutoProgressLog/README.md

 ####
 ## Limitations
-This has only been tested on Windows and MacOS, if you have issues on other operating systems, skill issue lmao.
+This has only been tested thoroughly on Windows and MacOS, linux support is running on best-effort.

 This app will only work on computers with a graphical desktop environment, meaning you cannot run this on a CLI-only server.